 In 2013, Paul made his debut with Opera on the James directing new productions of Gianni Schicchi and Suor Angelica.
 For Cedar Rapids Opera Theatre, Paul has directed The Gondoliers and Cosi fan tutte, which was described as “grand entertainment from beginning to end, staged brilliantly by Paul Houghtaling.”
 In 2014, Paul returned to Natchez Opera to direct H.M.S.
 Pinafore and was invited back for The Pirates of Penzance in 2015.

-Other credits include Candide for Mobile Opera; Argento’s Postcard From Morocco for Chamber Opera of Boston; Don Giovanni for Ars Nova in Huntsville, Alabama; Telemann’s The Schoolmaster for Anchorage Opera; Shall We Dance for the Abilene Philharmonic; Let’s Fall in Love for the Tuscaloosa Symphony; and Café d’amour for the Alaska Dance Theater.
+Other credits include Carmen for Music on Site, Inc. in Wichita, Kansas; Candide for Mobile Opera; Argento’s Postcard From Morocco for Chamber Opera of Boston; Don Giovanni for Ars Nova in Huntsville, Alabama; Telemann’s The Schoolmaster for Anchorage Opera; Shall We Dance for the Abilene Philharmonic; Let’s Fall in Love for the Tuscaloosa Symphony; and Café d’amour for the Alaska Dance Theater.

-Paul serves as the Director of Opera Theatre at the University of Alabama, and he is the Artistic Director of the Druid City Opera Workshop.
-His work with the UA Opera Theatre has won prizes at the National Opera Association’s Opera Production Competition (Amir Zaheri’s Freedom and Fire!, world premiere, Fall 2016) and Collegiate Opera Scenes Competition, and that group’s outreach work in conjunction with National Opera Week has caught the attention of Opera America.
-As of January 2018, he is President of the National Opera Association (NOA).
+Paul serves as the Director of Opera Theatre at the University of Alabama, and he is the Director of Druid City Opera, a new professional company in residence at the university.
+The company is the former Druid City Opera Workshop, a nationally-recognized young artist program which Paul founded and headed successfully for over a decade before pivoting the organization to a new model.
+Druid City Opera debuted with Tosca in May of 2022, presented Lucia di Lammermoor in 2023, and will offer Rigoletto in 2024.
+His work with the UA Opera Theatre has won prizes at the National Opera Association’s Opera Production Competition (2nd place, Amir Zaheri’s Freedom and Fire!, world premiere, Fall 2016; 2nd place Jeremy Gill’s Letters from Quebec to Providence in the Rain, Fall 2017; 1st place, Tobias Picker’s Thérèse Raquin, Spring 2022) and Collegiate Opera Scenes Competition, and that group’s outreach work in conjunction with National Opera Week has caught the attention of Opera America.
+He is a Past President of the National Opera Association (NOA) having served in that office from 2018-2020.

-Recent seasons at Alabama have included productions of Don Giovanni, The Consul, The Merry Widow, Pagliacci, Suor Angelica, The Gondoliers, Patience, Così fan tutte, and The Mikado, A Little Night Music, and Street Scene which was supported by a major grant from the Kurt Weill Foundation for Music.
-In the spring of 2017, he will direct a new production of Handel’s Semele for the UA Opera Theatre in collaboration with the MFA design program in Alabama’s Department of Theatre & Dance.
+Additional productions at Alabama have included Gianni Schicchi, Die Fledermaus, Die Zauberflöte, Don Giovanni, Semele, The Consul, The Merry Widow, Pagliacci, Suor Angelica, The Gondoliers, Patience, Così fan tutte, The Mikado, A Little Night Music, and Street Scene, the last of which was supported by a major grant from the Kurt Weill Foundation for Music.

 Houghtaling holds a BA from The College of the Holy Cross, a BM from The New England Conservatory of Music, an MA from Hunter College of CUNY, and a DMA from The City University of New York.